const-ae/lemur/README.md

 We fit the LEMUR model by calling `lemur()`.
 We provide the experimental design using a formula.
 The elements of the formula can refer to columns of the `colData` of the `SingleCellExperiment` object.
-We also set the number of latent dimensions which has a similar interpretation as the number of dimensions in PCA.
-Optionally, we can further align corresponding cells either using manually annotated cell types (`align_by_grouping`) or an automated alignment procedure (e.g., `align_harmony`, `align_neighbors`).
+We also set the number of latent dimensions, which has a similar interpretation as the number of dimensions in PCA.
+Optionally, we can further align corresponding cells using manually annotated cell types (`align_by_grouping`) or an automated alignment procedure (e.g., `align_harmony`, `align_neighbors`).